Surveillance camera on a pole, blue sky.

 And/or disable hardware acceleration.

-There are several reasons why email notification upon moton detection might not function as expected.
+There are several reasons why email notification upon motion detection might not function as expected.

 * Make sure that the sending and receiving email accounts are not the same.